qishenqishen/DSCI510_Final_Project/README.md

 Project Summary:

-This project collects data from the IMDb Top 250 webpage, cleans the data, and creates several visualizations to explore trends such as:
+This project collects data from the IMDb Top 250 webpage, cleans the data, and creates several visualizations to find patterns such as:

 ~Ratings across different decade